Frequently Asked Questions

 While AbroadHow can I stay in contact with people back home?

 Students can use Skype, which is a free VOIP service.
 Skype also has the option of allowing you unlimited calling to any U.S. land line from your laptop for a subscription fee of under $5 a month.
-There are a number of other VOIP services as well, such as WhatsApp.
+There are a number of other VOIP services as well, such as WhatsApp and WeChat.
 It’s also possible on most cell phone carriers to extend service abroad, although it’s not usually the cheapest option.

 You'll still receive regular Concordia emails while abroad.
 You must make sure to keep track of major dates such as class registration, FAFSA deadlines, housing hand-in dates, etc. Just because you are abroad does NOT mean that these can be extended for you if you forget to fill something out on time!